RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ```

 ###Conclusion
-The bottom line: Ruby, Rails, and Ubuntu are now running on my BeagleBone Black, with Node.js as a bonus.
+Bottom line: Ruby, Rails, and Ubuntu can run successfully on BeagleBone Black, with Node.js as a bonus.

 The BeagleBone Black is a cool option for running Ubuntu.
 Yes, it runs slower than a typical laptop.
-But how many laptops can be purchased for $45?
-This Ubuntu/BeagleBone Black combination lets us run Linux on a $45 computer.
+But it runs, and at $45 each we can build a cluster if we're concerned about performance!

 What an amazing bundle of technology.